garden-io/garden/docs/pulumi-plugin/about.md

 If you make sure to include all stack references to pulumi modules in your project in the `stackReferences` field, you can safely set `cacheStatus: true` for your module, since Garden will factor the stack output values into its version calculations.

 If `cacheStatus` is set to `false`, Garden runs `pulumi up` on every deploy.
 While this is safe and easy to reason about, it's much slower and more resource-intensive than using `cacheStatus = true`.
+However setting `cacheStatus = true` is only possible for Pulumi service managed state backends.

 This is because running `pulumi up` is a much more expensive operation (in terms of CPU, RAM and time used) than the calls to `pulumi stack tag set/get` that Garden uses when `cacheStatus = true`.